angeliquejw/devj/source/journal/2015-05-16-blogging-with-middleman.html.markdown

 This will generate some default layouts and a sample article.

-Special note for Windows users: You may see an error message here about missing time zone data.
+Fellow Windows users: You may see an error message here about missing time zone data.
 In order to create articles, Middleman needs to be able to add the date and time of their creation and, evidently, our systems don't have the file it relies upon to do this.
 The fix is super easy, though.
 Open up your project Gemfile and add the following:
+{: .note}

 ~~~rb
 # Fix for missing Windows timezone data